Cohomology and Deformations of left-symmetric Rinehart Algebras: Some basic properties of a left-symmetric Rinehart algebras

 In this section, we introduce a notion of left-symmetric Rinehart algebras illustrated by some examples.
-As in the case of a left-symmetric algebra, we obtain the sub-adjacent Lie-Rinehart from a left-symmetric Rinehart using the commutator.
-In addition, we construct left-symmetric Rinehart algebra using $\mathcal O$-operators. \begin{defi} A left-symmetric Rinehart algebra is a quadruple $(L,A,\cdot,\ell)$ where $(L,\cdot)$ is a left-symmetric algebra, $A$ is an associative commutative algebra and $\ell: L \rightarrow Der(A)$ a linear map such that the following conditions hold: \begin{enumerate} \item $L$ is an $A$-module. \item $\ell$ is a left representation of $(L, \cdot)$ on $A$. \item $\ell(ax) = a\ell(x)$ for all $a\in A$ and $ x \in L$. \item The compatibility conditions: for all $a\in A$ and $ x,y \in L$
+As in the case of a left-symmetric algebra, we obtain the sub-adjacent Lie-Rinehart algebra from a left-symmetric Rinehart algebra using the commutator.
+In addition, we construct left-symmetric Rinehart algebras using $\mathcal O$-operators. \begin{definition} A left-symmetric Rinehart algebra is a quadruple $(L,A,\cdot,\ell)$ where $(L,\cdot)$ is a left-symmetric algebra, $A$ is an associative commutative algebra and $\ell: L \rightarrow Der(A)$ a linear map such that the following conditions hold: \begin{enumerate} \item $L$ is an $A$-module. \item For all $a\in A$ and $ x,y \in L$